 If your house doesn’t pass for renewal, you need to look for a replacement policy as soon as possible.
 Remember, your mortgage company is a co-signer of your home insurance policy.
 That being said, they will also be informed of your nonrenewal.
 And if you are not able to find a new insurance provider until your policy ends, your mortgage company may put “lender-placed “ insurance on your house.
 This coverage is limited and expensive which is why it is better if you can find your new insurer before your term ends.

 What are the reasons why my insurance rates went up?

 Several factors can affect the amount of your home insurance.
 Some of the reasons are within your control such as renovations to upgrade your house and claims history.
 On the other hand, some factors are outside of your control.
 For example, perils due to climate change like wildfires, hurricanes, wind storms, and tornadoes are caused by sudden changes in the weather.
-Also, change in your neighborhood’s surroundings.
-Meaning, if before you had a safe neighborhood, but now since there are a lot of new establishments that were built near your house, theft and riots are suddenly happening all the time.
+Also, change your neighborhood’s surroundings.
+This means that before you had a safe neighborhood, but now since there are a lot of new establishments that were built near your house, theft and riots are suddenly happening all the time.